Death toll rises from Helene while supplies are rushed to North Carolina and Florida digs out

 The state was sending water supplies and other items toward Buncombe County and Asheville, but mudslides blocking Interstate 40 and other highways prevented supplies from making it.
 The county’s own water supplies were on the other side of the Swannanoa River, away from where most of the 270,000 people in Buncombe County live, officials said.

-FEMA Administrator Deanne Criswell said the federal disaster agency was actively engaged across six states, meeting the requests of governors and state-level responders.
-She noted the Appalachian regions across North Carolina, Tennessee and Virginia presented particular concerns.
-Criswell toured south Georgia on Sunday and planned to be in North Carolina on Monday.
+FEMA Administrator Deanne Criswell toured south Georgia on Sunday and planned to be in North Carolina Monday.

 “It’s still very much an active search and rescue mission” in western North Carolina, Criswell said.
 “And we know that there’s many communities that are cut off just because of the geography” of the mountains, where damage to roads and bridges have cut off certain areas.